Exabyte-io/documentation/docs/cli/storage-system.md

 ## Storage system

 Users have access to multiple clusters.
 Each cluster has its own storage systems mounted on `/home` and `/share` directories.
 In order to provide a unified file system so that you can manage all your data from a central place we created links inside each user's `home` directory.
-When you ssh to login node, your home directory should contain the following:
+When you ssh to login node, your home directory contains the following:

 ```bash
 [demo@bohr.exabyte.io ~]$ ls -lhta